flipacholas/Architecture-of-consoles/articles/playstation-3.md

 From the **software side**, Sony shipped two system updates that enhanced the security system:
 - With `3.56`, binaries are signed with new encryption keys resilient to the previous ECSDA discovery {{< cite "anti_piracy-keys" >}}, thus, CFW creators can't customise the new binaries (since they don't have the private keys to re-encrypt them).
 Furthermore, a new revision of the 'system updater' application is also shipped, this enforces the new certificates in system update files (`PS3UPDAT.PUP`), meaning that even if hackers manage to package a new CFW, only consoles with system version `3.55` or lower will be able to install it {{< cite "anti_piracy-spkg" >}}.
 - Later on, system update `3.60` revamped the boot process, it nullified `metldr` and promoted `lv0` to take over in bootstraping the loaders (`lvl1dr`, `lv2ldr`, `appldr` and `isoldr`).
 All in all, this meant hackers could not modify the new system files without first cracking `lv0` (finding its private key).
-  - This eventually happened in late 2012, when a team called "The Three Musketeers" published the lv0 keys, which paved the way to new CFWs made from system versions newer than `3.55`.
+  - This eventually happened in late 2012, when a team called "The Three Musketeers" published the lv0 keys {{< cite "anti_piracy-lv0leak" >}}, which paved the way to new CFWs made from system versions newer than `3.55`.
 Although, due to the aforementioned changes in the updater, only users on system version `3.55` or lower (including any CFW with signature checks disabled) can install it.

 From the **hardware side**, not only subsequent PS3 models (late CECH-25xxx, CECH-3xxx and CECH-4xxx) came pre-installed with a system version higher than `3.55`, but they also contain a different variant of  `bootldr`/`lv0ldr` (called `lv0ldr.1`) that not only decrypts and loads `lv0` but it also fetches a new system file called `lv0.2`.
 The latter contains metadata about `lv0` {{< cite "anti_piracy-lv0ldr" >}} to ensure that `lv0` hasn't been tampered with. `lv0.2` is signed with a new key (also invulnerable to the previous ECDSA discovery), thus, preventing hackers from taking control of the boot chain.

-  - To this day, **these models are not able to run a CFW**, thus nicknamed _unhackables_.
+To this day, **these models are not able to run a CFW**, thus nicknamed _unhackables_.
 Though they can run a 'Hybrid Firmware' (HFW) and we'll discuss more about it later on.

 As time went by, the number of CFW-compatible consoles only decreased, thus, PS3s that weren't updated past 3.55 became some sort of _relics_.
 In the meantime, there was a surge in demand for alternatives, like downgraders (to revert to system version `3.55` on old models) and ODEs (to play pirated games on new models).